jimsander/dcm_security_guide/access_rights/access_rights.rst

 Qualifier
 ~~~~~~~~~

-* The **Qualifier** determines the "scope" of the resources defined in the Access Right to be controlled byt the Access
+* The **Qualifier** determines the "scope" of the resources defined in the Access Right.

  There are 3 allowable qualifiers:

  * **ANY** (All resources associated with the specified Resource)
  * **GROUP** (Only resources owned by the Group)
  * **MINE** (Only resources owned by the User)

 .. toctree::
    :maxdepth: 3